ansys/pyaedt/README.rst

     AEDT 2020R1 in Non-Graphical mode will be launched

-    from pyaedt. import Desktop, Circuit
+    from pyaedt import Desktop, Circuit
     with Desktop("2020.1", NG=True):
         circuit = Circuit()
         ...